lauragilastro/sap-abap-btp-cloud-project-3/README.md

-# sap-abap-btp-cloud-project-3
+# SAP ABAP BTP Cloud (RAP) Project 3
-RAP-based Business Partner management app (Customers, Suppliers, Employees) with full CRUD via OData/Fiori.
-Practice project from Udemy course on ABAP on Cloud RAP.
+RAP-based Business Partner Management app (Customers, Suppliers, Employees) with full CRUD via OData/Fiori.
+This is a practice project from Udemy course on ABAP on Cloud RAP.